colcon/colcon.readthedocs.org/reference/verb/info.rst

 like the package version are enumerated.

 By default the information for all packages is shown.
-Optionally a single or multiple package names can be passed to only show their information.
+Optionally, single or multiple package names can be passed to only show their information.

 Command line arguments